py2ai/py2ai.github.io/_posts/2023-02-12-NP-problems-in-Python.md

 title: What are NP problems
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  Can we solve NP problems?
+description:  Can we solve NP problems?
 ---

 Hello friends!
 Lets first talk about NP problems and then get to the coding part.